Overview and History

 Easy - This breed tends to learn commands and expectations easily.
 Recommended for inexperienced owners.

-Samoyed Additional Information
+Additional Information About the Breed

 Tips for Raising Your Samoyed